phattiangadi/sonicwall_to_junos_converter/README.md

 # Sonicwall to Junos Converter

-This script converts Sonicwall configuration export to Junos configuration using the set format.
+This script converts Sonicwall configuration export to Junos configuration in the Junos set format.

 # Installation
 1. Install Python3 and pip3.
 (Installing the python3 MAC OS package should have both the required libraries.) - https://www.python.org/downloads/